redhat-cop/ee_utilities/roles/ee_builder/README.md

 #### Additional List variables for Execution environment definition for Controller configuration

-These variables are only use in creating the Execution Environment 'controller_execution_environments' definition that is useable wtih the infra.controller_configuration role to push definitions to the Automation controller.
+These variables are only use in creating the Execution Environment 'controller_execution_environments' definition that is useable with the infra.controller_configuration role to push definitions to the Automation controller.

 |Variable Name|Default Value|Required|Type|Description|
 |:---:|:---:|:---:|:---:|:---:|